What Treatments Are Used In Myopia Management?

 If your child has myopia, it is recommended that they undergo myopia management in some form or another.
 The suitability of orthokeratology or multifocal lenses depends largely on the age of the child and his/her maturity level and lifestyle.
 In general, children can wear contact lenses from the age of 8.

 One factor to consider is the level of nearsightedness.
 If the refraction level is too high, corneal reshaping may not be as effective.
-Consult with Dr. Les Lung, Dr. Teri Yoshimura, Dr. Rachael Barker, & Dr. Catherine Tsang at Myopia Management Center At Issaquah Eyeworks to determine whether your child’s prescription can be managed with ortho-k.
+Consult with Dr. Les Lung, Dr. Teri Yoshimura, Dr. Brittany Ng, & Dr. Catherine Tsang at Myopia Management Center At Issaquah Eyeworks to determine whether your child’s prescription can be managed with ortho-k.

 Lifestyle is a major consideration.
 A child who likes to play outdoors may find eyeglasses to be a nuisance, or dusty environments irritating when wearing contact lenses.
 For these children, ortho-k is probably the better choice.